hawcx/sdk_docs/docs/index.md

 - [Feedback / Complaints](feedback.md): Share your thoughts or concerns.
 - [Troubleshoot](troubleshoot.md): Solve common integration issues.

-Get started with HawcxFramework today and take your app's security to the next level!
+Get started with Hawcx Authentication today and take your app's security to the next level!